uhDanny/easy-teleports/README.md

 ![img.png](README_config.png)

 ## Credits
-This plugin was originally developed by LlemonDuck and all credits to the plugin go to them.
+This plugin was originally developed by LlemonDuck & DapperMickie and all credits to the plugin go to them.